haydenmuhl/markdown-srd/dnd-5e-srd-5.1.md

 Actions
 Shortsword.
 Melee Weapon Attack: +4 to hit, reach 5 ft., one target.
 Hit: 5 (1d6 + 2) piercing damage.
 Hand Crossbow.
 Ranged Weapon Attack: +4 to hit, range 30/120 ft., one target.
 Hit: 5 (1d6 + 2) piercing
-  Not for resale.
-Permission granted to print or photocopy this document for personal use only.
-System Reference Document 5.1 307

 damage, and the target must succeed on a DC 13 Constitution saving throw or be poisoned for 1 hour.
 If the saving throw fails by 5 or more, the target is also unconscious while poisoned in this way.
 The target wakes up if it takes damage or if another creature takes an action to shake it awake. also ends if the webbing is destroyed.
 The webbing has AC 10, 5 hit points, vulnerability to fire damage, and immunity to bludgeoning, poison, and psychic damage.